Block-Exchange/app-chainX/README.md

 # app-chainX
-ChainX is Cross-chain Asset Management Platform
+ChainX is Cross-chain Asset Management Platform on Polkadot